-Over the last year or two, during the property slump when fewer high end prestigious home sales were transacting, it looked like median figures were declining in some locations, while the value of certain properties in those locations were still increasing.
+Over the recent winter months when fewer high end prestigious home sales were transacting, it looked like median figures were declining in some locations, while the value of certain properties in those locations were still increasing.

 In order to cut through the confusing signals, rather than just analysing the real estate market numbers (which are obviously important), it is also important to look at your target location’s specific micro economic factors